 With other SaaS tools, there is no performing browser in Salesforce orgs.

-With Hutte, you can run any script – including any browser automation of your choice – in a Docker container on our platform.
+With Hutte, you can run any script – including any browser automation – in a Docker container on our platform.

 Hutte is truly one of the best tools that we use.
 Product owners, Salesforce solution architects, business analysts — anyone on our team can easily and visually accomplish the tasks that would otherwise take a lot of clicks, time, and coding.